You've Got to Walk It Like You Talk It or You'll Lose That Beat: Plot

-But Carter finally thinks he's found the answer for his question when meets a woman named Susan, Carter and Susan begin dating.
-Later they get married and Susan ends up getting pregnant, Carter around this time gets a job at a posh advertising agency on Madison Avenue with the head of the agency being, Carter decides to take photos of the birthing for a commercial about birthing.
-Fields' happiness is cut-short because he is one of life's biggest losers so he is soon later fired for his incompetence, a now depressed Carter accidentally runs into a Puerto Rican pickpocket (who he actually had helped get arrested at the beginning of the movie) now rehabilitated and thanking Carter, he notices Carter is depressed and gives him the meaning of life speech that Carter desperately needs, but unlucky for Carter the pickpocket says this all in Spanish and Carter doesn't understand a word.
-Eventually his wife deserts him and leaves him with their baby, with nothing left to lose he returns back to Central Park with his child, he forlornly sits on a park bench, still vowing to find the meaning of life around the crazy world around him.
+Carter thinks he's found what he's been searching for when he meets and begins dating a woman named Susan.
+The two get married and Susan becomes pregnant.
+Around this time Carter gets a job at a posh advertising agency on Madison Avenue, he decides to take photos of the birth of his child for a commercial about birthing.
+Fields' happiness is cut-short because, before long, he is once again fired for his incompetence.

+Depressed once more, Carter runs into a Puerto Rican pickpocket whom he had helped get arrested at the beginning of the movie but is now rehabilitated, for which he thanksCarter.
+Realizing Carter is depressed, the former pickpocket gives him the meaning of life speech that Carter desperately needs.
+Unfortunately for Carter the speech is completely in Spanish and Carter doesn't understand a word.

+Eventually his wife deserts him and leaves him with their baby.
+Feeling there's nothing left to lose, he returns to Central Park with his child, sitting forlornly on a park bench, still searching for the meaning of life.